codeplaysoftware/standards-proposals/affinity/cpp-23/dXXXXr0.md

 # Proposal

-This paper proposes a new group of properties (as described in P1393r0 [[4]][p1393r0] that allow users to specify how a callable in a bulk algorithm such as the `bulk_execute` algorithm in [[2]][p0443r12] will perform in light of the placement of the work-items it invokes.
-This information can then be used by an an executor implementation which is aware of the property to efficiently map the work-items it invokes to the underlying resources which it represents.
+This paper proposes a new group of properties (as described in P1393r0 [[4]][p1393r0]) that allow users to specify how a callable in a bulk algorithm such as the `bulk_execute` algorithm in P0443r12 [[2]][p0443r12] will perform in light of the placement of the work-items it invokes.
+This information can then be used by an executor implementation which is aware of the property to efficiently map the work-items it invokes to the underlying resources which it represents.

 ## Shift to descriptive properties

-The previous revision of this proposal; P1436r3 [[1]][p1436r3] took a prescriptive approach.
+The previous revision of this proposal; P1436r3 [[1]][p1436r3], took a prescriptive approach.
 It suggested the `bulk_execution_affinity` properties, which targeted executors, providing a hint to the executor implementation that it should aim to map the work-items invoked by a bulk